whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

    However, in our problem, since the length and dimensionality of the input sequences are much smaller, we will append a feature to the sequences to encode the position.
 Note that the one-hot encoded `q1`, `q2`, `q3`, and `q4` variables are not so efficient for positional encoding since the look-back window of the attention mechanism can be much longer than 4.

-3. Reduce the input dimensionality: This optional step aims to reduce the dimensionality of the input vectors to a number with many multipliers.
+3. Reduce the input dimensionality: This optional but convenient step aims to reduce the dimensionality of the input vectors to a number with many multipliers.
 This provides more flexibility in selecting the number of attention heads since PyTorch requires the embedding size to be divisible by the number of attention heads.

 4. Multihead attention: This layer implements the attention mechanism.
 It takes three sequences as inputs: queries, keys, and values, then returns a sequence of context vectors.
 We will set all three inputs to the same sequence obtained from the previous step.